Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Results

-In the interesting intermediate regime $0 < p <1$, no results are available from other numerical methods aside from exact diagonalization, which we perform up to $6 \times 6$ clusters (see \cref{sec:ed} of the \textit{End Matter}).
-In the left panel of \cref{fig:order_params}, we show the behavior of the magnetic order parameters as a function of $p$, for system sizes ranging from $L = 4$ to $L = 14$.
+In the interesting intermediate regime $0 < p <1$, no results are available from other numerical methods aside from exact diagonalization, which we perform up to $6 \times 6$ clusters (see \cref{sec:ed} of the \textit{Methods}).
+In the left panel of Fig.~\ref{fig:order_params}, we show the behavior of the magnetic order parameters as a function of $p$, for system sizes ranging from $L = 4$ to $L = 14$.
 Each data point corresponds to a single simulation that averages over $\mathcal{R} = 600$ disorder realizations.
-Then, for each value of $p$, we perform a finite-size extrapolation in $1/L$ to estimate the magnetic order parameters in the thermodynamic limit (see \cref{sec:extrapolations} of the \textit{End Matter} for additional details).
+Then, for each value of $p$, we perform a finite-size extrapolation in $1/L$ to estimate the magnetic order parameters in the thermodynamic limit (see \cref{sec:extrapolations} of the \textit{Methods} for additional details).
 Our extensive numerical calculations identify a region in the phase diagram $0.2 \lesssim p \lesssim 0.8$ where both magnetic order parameters vanish in the thermodynamic limit.

-When both magnetic order parameters vanish, it is still possible for the system to exhibit a distinct form of ordering known as glassy order.
+When both magnetic order parameters vanish, it is still possible for the system to exhibit spin-glass order.
 In a spin glass phase, each spin is aligned along some preferred random direction, which is strongly realization-dependent.
-To capture the SG order, we look at the long-distance behavior of the correlation function squared, or the {\it self-overlap}, see for example~\cite{baity2015inherent}.
-We refer to this quantity as the overlap order parameter, denoted here as $Q$, and defined as:
+To capture the SG order, we examine the long-distance behavior of the correlation function squared, see, for example, Ref.~\cite{baity2015inherent}.
+We refer to this quantity as the Edwards-Anderson (EA) order parameter, denoted here as $Q$, and defined as: